 This version is suitable for viewing within Frrraction or on any browser.

-The collection of all those collections (the arithmetic progressions modulo m) is called the residue system modulo m, denoted by Zm.
+The collection of all those collections (the collection of all those arithmetic progressions) is called the residue system modulo m, and denoted by Zm.
 The number of residues in Zm is m.

 Any integer in [z] can be used in place of z as a tag or label for referencing [z].
 There is, however, a unique member of [z] in the real integer range from 0 to m − 1.
 We call that integer the remTag of [z].
 The remTag can be calculated by a standard computer function (often called mod) which efficiently computes the remainder left over after dividing integer z by integer m.
 For example, 3 is the remTag of [19] modulo 8 because 19/8 leaves remainder 3.
 We use [3] as the preferred synonym for [19] and, generally [the remTag of [z]] as the preferred synonym for [z].